bensu/basic-om-tut/Basic-Tutorial.md

 You might have noticed that the first argument to `dom/ul` and `dom/li` is `nil`.
 This argument is how you set DOM attributes.
-Change the `om/root` expression to the following and evaluate it:
+Change the `om/root` expression to the following and save it:

 ```clj
 (om/root